Jude, brother of Jesus: Attribution of Jude

 According to the surviving fragments of the work Exposition of the Sayings of the Lord of the Apostolic Father Papias of Hierapolis, who lived c.
 70–163 AD, Mary the wife of Cleophas or Alphaeus would be the mother of Jude, the brother of Jesus that Papias identifies with Thaddeus:

+However, the above fragment is properly attributed by J.B.
+Lightfoot to a different Papias, an 11th century Latin lexicographer.
+The quotation is found in this Papias' Elementarium Doctrinae Rudimentum.

 The bishop of Salamis, Epiphanius, wrote in his work The Panarion (AD 374–375) that Joseph became the father of James and his three brothers (Joses, Simeon, Judah) and two sisters (a Salome and a Mary) or (a Salome and an Anna) with James being the elder sibling.
 James and his siblings were not children of Mary but were Joseph's children from a previous marriage.
 After Joseph's first wife died, many years later when he was eighty, "he took Mary (mother of Jesus)".